omarabdulla/Omarstodolist/README.md

 }

 ```
-In this context, PUT can be used to edit a note entry that was created using POST
+In this context, PUT can be used to edit a note entry that was created using POST.
 To change an entry, enter the key you want to change i.e. title or content and then type in what you it to display in the value field

 ```